Self-Contained Graphs: Introduction

 \section{Introduction}

 Although it is impossible for finite graphs, there are infinite graphs which are isomorphic to one of their proper subgraphs.
-Infinite empty graphs (which are graphs with no edges), rays, infinite stars and complete infinite graphs are trivial examples, but there are more interesting ones.
+Infinite empty graphs (which are graphs with no edges), rays, infinite stars and complete infinite graphs are trivial examples, but there are more interesting ones such as the Rado (random, unique ultra-homogeneous countable) graph.
 In this paper, our intention is to study properties and structures of \emph{self-contained graphs} which are isomorphic to one of their proper \textit{induced} subgraphs.

-The problem of considering an isomorphism of a graph to one of its proper subgraphs has its origin at least to 1970s, for example, see \cite{Halin1}.
+The problem of considering an isomorphism of a graph to one of its proper subgraphs has its origin at least to 1970s, for example, they have appeared in Halin's work \cite{Halin1}.
 But self-contained graphs have only recently fascinated mathematicians by the so-called \emph{``Graph alternative conjecture''} which has started in \cite{Bonato1} where Bonato and Tardif studied \emph{twins} of infinite graphs under the phrase \emph{``mutually embeddable graphs''}; two non-isomorphic graphs $G$ and $H$ are called \textit{``strong twins''} if $G$ is isomorphic to a proper induced subgraph of $H$ and $H$ is also isomorphic to a proper induced subgraph of $G$.
 They asked a question that if $G$ and $H$ are twins, then do $G$ and $H$ belong to an infinite family of twins?
-Few years later, they extended their study of twins in \cite{Bonato2} where they noted that if an infinite graph has a strong twin, then it is isomorphic to one of its proper induced subgraphs, i.e., in our phrase, every graph that has a strong twin is also self-contained.
+A few years later, they extended their study of twins in \cite{Bonato2} where they noted that if an infinite graph has a strong twin, then it is isomorphic to one of its proper induced subgraphs, i.e., in our phrase, every graph that has a strong twin is also self-contained.
 They also conjectured that every infinite tree has either infinitely many tree-twins or none.
 They called it \emph{``the tree alternative conjecture''} and proved it for all rayless trees \cite{Bonato2}.

 In 2009, Tyomkyn proved that the tree alternative conjecture is true for all rooted trees \cite{Tyomkyn}.
-Moreover, using Schmidt's method (which has been introduced in English by Halin in \cite{Halin2}), Bonato et. al. proved that (i) a rayless graph has either infinitely many twins or none, and (ii) a connected rayless graph has either infinitely many connected twins or none \cite{rayless}.
+Moreover, using Schmidt's method (which has been introduced in English by Halin in \cite{Halin2}), Bonato et al. proved that (i) a rayless graph has either infinitely many twins or none, and (ii) a connected rayless graph has either infinitely many connected twins or none \cite{rayless}.
+Therefore, we have the following two versions of graph alternative conjecture for strong twins: